apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### April 6th, 2020: Apache Jackrabbit Oak 1.10.x deprecated
+The Apache Jackrabbit Team has decided to drop support and deprecate the 1.10 branch of Apache Jackrabbit Oak.
+Branch, tags and releases will still be available for future references, but will not show up on the download page anymore.
+Users are encouraged to upgrade to the latest stable maintenance branch (1.22).

 #### March 31th, 2020: Apache Jackrabbit Oak 1.0.x deprecated
 The Apache Jackrabbit Team has decided to drop support and deprecate the 1.0 branch of Apache Jackrabbit Oak.
 Branch, tags and releases will still be